CAER has members across Canada.

-Access & Diversity creates alternate format materials for students, faculty and staff from UBC Vancouver and UBC Okanagan.
-Access & Diversity is a part of the Vice President, Students portfolio and is funded by the University of British Columbia.
+The Centre for Accessibility – Crane Library creates alternate format materials for students, faculty and staff from UBC Vancouver and UBC Okanagan.
+The Centre is a part of the Vice President, Students portfolio and is funded by the University of British Columbia.
 UBC encourages eligible clients to apply for Canada Study Grant funding to supplement the costs of alternate format production.
-Access & Diversity produces human voice audio, etext, large print, and PDF materials.
+The Centre for Accessibility produces human voice audio, etext, large print, and PDF materials.

 100 West 49 Avenue

-CAPER-BC is funded by The Ministry of Advanced Education to provide print disabled post-secondary students with the accessible course material they need to succeed.
+CAPER-BC is funded by The Ministry of Advanced Education, Skills & Training to provide print disabled post-secondary students with the accessible course materials they need to succeed.
 CAPER-BC is funded to provide service to 20 colleges and universities in BC.
 They produce accessible PDF, electronic text, digital audio, human voice DAISY and other ebook formats (epub and mobi).

 106 – 1750 West 75th Ave.

 The Provincial Resource Centre for the Visually Impaired (PRCVI) is a BC Ministry of Education Provincial Resource Program established to assist school districts in educating students whose access to learning is restricted due to a visual impairment or blindness.
 PRCVI provides alternate formats including braille, tactile graphics, large print and other resources including braillers and kits.
 In addition PRCVI provides professional development and consultation support to BC vision teachers and other school personnel working with students with visual impairments.

 The Accessible Resource Centre – British Columbia is a BC Ministry of Education funded program, that provides BC students with perceptual disabilities high quality digital alternate format materials based on the BC K-12 curriculum.

 Services for Students with Visual Impairments (SSVI)